dzhenidi/EasyData/README.md

 To use:
 -------

-* call `#finalize!` at the end of your subclass definition, in order to have getter/setter methods defined
+* Call `#finalize!` at the end of your subclass definition, in order to have getter/setter methods defined

 EasyData uses: